 CLAB can lead to longer hospital stays and associated costs.
 The cost of each CLAB is estimated to be between $20,000 and $54,000.

-The CLAB collaborative has reduced the incidence of CLAB in intensive care units to one-tenth of its previous level, saving much harm and about $0.5million per annum.
-The CLAB initiative is now locally and regionally led, with the Commission providing ongoing collection of data which is reported to DHBs monthly and as a national quality and safety marker.
+The CLAB collaborative reduced the incidence of CLAB in intensive care units to one-tenth of its previous level, saving much harm and about $0.5million per annum.
+The CLAB initiative is now locally and regionally led by all district health boards in New Zealand.